dfverifier/dfverifier/README.md

 Dear all,

 This is a description of our prototype tool, DFVerifer, which verifies the BIBO stability of Digital filters.
+This tool is developed according to our paper "Poles-based Invariant Generation for Verifying the BIBO Stability of Digital Filters", published in HSCC 2024.

 #### Structure